Women’s Asia Cup: Bangladesh pull off thrilling last-ball finish to register historic win over India

 — Francis Kelly (@_Franciskelly) 10 June 2018

-Kaur, who was declared as the Player of the Tournament scored 56 runs in 45 balls, and fought a lone battle for India in the middle as wickets kept tumbling on the other end.
-Needing 113 to win in 20 overs to script a historic victory, Bangladesh’s openers Shamima Sultana and Ayasha Rahman got off to a strong start in the powerplay overs.
+Needing 113 to win in 20 overs to create history, Bangladesh’s openers Shamima Sultana and Ayasha Rahman got off to a strong start in the powerplay overs.
 But Poonam Yadav’s double strike in the 7th over brought India back into the match.
-Yadav took two wickets more in the match, giving away just 9 runs in her four overs, giving her side more than a fighting chance in the match.
+Yadav took two wickets more in the match, giving away just nine runs in her four overs, giving her side more than a fighting chance in the match.

 Well done 👍 girls https://t.co/3RDgHc7LEw